 The following articles have been selected by the Evaluation Division at the National Mass Violence Victimization Resource Center from the overall literature on mass violence and its consequences.
 The articles provide valuable information on a variety of topics relating to - and affected by - mass violence.
 These areas include the mental health characteristics and consequences of mass violence, as well as planning for - and intervention after - a mass violence incident.
 New articles will be added to this page regularly, and we will routinely feature themes and specific areas of interest.

-Please check back for updates and the latest scientific research in the field of mass violence, and reach out to us if you have specific questions or requests about specific topics of interest.
+Please check back for updates in the field of mass violence, and reach out to us if you have specific questions or requests about specific topics of interest.

 Brown, R. C., Witt, A., Fegert, J. M., Keller, F., Rassenhofer, M., & Plener, P. L. (2017).
 Psychosocial interventions for children and adolescents after man-made and natural disasters: a meta-analysis and systematic review.
 Psychol Med, 47(11), 1893-1905. doi:10.1017/S0033291717000496

 This meta-analytic review includes studies that investigate specific posttraumatic interventions for youth after man-made and natural disasters.
 Across the 36 studies that were analyzed, cognitive–behavioral therapy (CBT), eye movement desensitization and reprocessing (EMDR), narrative exposure therapy for children (KIDNET) and classroom-based interventions were the most frequently studied treatments.
 These interventions showed similar effect sizes in pre to post treatment comparisons.Read This